 Sandstone is great, but granite is stronger.
 It’s a whole different experience when you change the type of rock that you climb on.
-Fortunately, just about everything in the Beartooth Mountains are made of granite.
+Fortunately, just about everything in the Beartooth Mountains is made of granite.

 The Ramp – Both East and West Rosebud Valley’s offer great climbing.
-One popular Trad route is The Ramp in the East Rosebud Valley.
+One popular trad route is The Ramp in the East Rosebud Valley.
 Not quite before you get to the end of the road, there’s a big slab of nice quality granite.
 It’s about a 45 minute approach to 5 pitches of great climbing that’s actually pretty easy (crux is on pitch 5 and just a few moves of 5.9).
 It’s a great foray into climbing in the Beartooths, gets you up high, and lets you experience granite climbing.

 Climbing on Limestone

 The Ovens – As you head through Red Lodge and turn toward Red Lodge Mountain, the road will split.
 To the left it remains paved and you can get to great places to fish with little kids like Wild Bill Lake, or you arrive at the trailhead to some epic hikes into the backcountry.
 If you turn right, on the dirt road, you get to the closest ski resort to Billings.
 But if you park right at the turn, there’s a small limestone fin that makes for some quick climbing on your way to do other mountain activities.
 5 bolted routes ranging from 5.4 to 5.10a at a maximum of 65 feet (with a walk off descent) make it a nice break on a sunny morning in the mountains.
 The weather can cool quickly, bring along a hoodie!